 Workforce Solutions has an excellent relationship with our community college partners.
 The colleges provide educational programs leading to degrees and technical certificates, adult education and English as second language instruction, and other training.
 They work with the Board in developing customized training for employers, and consult with us in developing proposals related to workforce training.
 The colleges in the area are valuable partners in developing industry-based initiatives to address workforce issues in the region.

 The region’s major universities have a role in the workforce system, and are likely to have a greater one in the future as the Board’s industry-based work continues and expands.
-The universities help to contribute to the diversification of our economy in the Gulf Coast Region.
-In addition to the current major universities located in Houston, there are plans for a new University of Texas Campus, which will focus on providing Healthcare and Healthcare Technology education and training.
+The universities help to contribute to the diversification of our economy in the Gulf Coast Region..

 The region’s 76 districts are key partners in addressing many of the long-term shortages of skilled workers in our region.
 The Board has an existing relationship with many school districts; many career offices work directly with middle and high schools in their communities.
 The career offices are charged with providing service to young people in their schools.
 In addition to serving individual youth, many of whom are out of school, the Board continues to work with schools broadly to provide good labor market information to schools, parents and young people.
-We continue to expand and improve our labor market information and career planning products which include the High Skill, High Growth Guide, Focus on Industry and Occupation profiles, When I Grow Up and Choices Planner.
+We continue to expand and improve our labor market information and career planning products which include the High Skill, High Growth Guide, Focus on Industry and Occupation profiles, and When I Grow Up.
 Our goal is to support schools in their efforts to reduce drop-out rates, target resources to prepare youth for the good jobs of the future, and provide both parents and students information they can use in selecting course work and career opportunities.
 The Board’s Education Committee provides guidance and oversight, and is fully committed to assisting schools in producing more graduates with the skills employers want.

 Economic development organizations are key partners in our region.
 In many cases, the Board is a member of these organizations.
 In other cases, such as our industry groups, the economic development organizations are key members of Board-sponsored projects.
 We work together in identifying opportunities for the region to grow good jobs, and to help develop solutions to barriers to growth, such as the need for improved schools.
 The Board’s strategic plan includes a measure of the degree to which we are involved in economic development efforts leading to new or retained jobs.
 In general, each partner we work with pays for the service and staff the organization normally provides.
 For example, we may have a memorandum of understanding to work with a community-based organization to coordinate providing service to customers.
 We agree to make cross-referrals for customers with each partner paying for service they deliver to each customer.